sieis/eamonn-hashnode-backups/cl1w4y0qa05mlkmnv1ewzc1f0.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1649759687630/On1anQ8zw.png)

-In the case of Mario, it is very doable in one sitting.
-It may take 1-2+ hours, but if you can, knock it out.
+In the case of Mario, it is very doable in one sitting. **It may take 1-2+ hours**, but if you can, knock it out.

 In the case of Celestial Bodies, I did have to delete the container, reload the project, and load my saved data (more on these details below because you really don't want to start this one over imo).

+And it was a big longer than Mario.
+I estimate it took me **roughly 2.5+ hours to complete** the Celestial Bodies project. *Not counting the extra work troubleshooting the issues I hit.*

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1649758265946/5DUsYZyr6.png)